eGain/egain-km-list-widget/README.md

 # Prerequisites
 1. eGain system url with context root.
 1. eGain knowledge base portal id
-1. The list should be in scope of the KB portal.
+1. The list should be created and in scope of the KB portal.
 1. Enable CORS in the eGain application.
 This is required in order to make the web service APIs work without CORS issues.
 Follow section "Enabling Cross-Origin Resource Sharing" of the product guide "eGain Administrator’s Guide to Administration Console".